Sinakhx/array-slayer/README.md

 - smooth experice of functional programming tackling daily problems with arrays.
 - faster development speed by letting array-slayer solve usual problems for you.
+- ability to chain methods or import a single method as a seperate module.
 - much more readable & consice code for reviewing.
-- ability to chain methods or import a single method as a seperate module.
+- lightweight: only about ~16kbs (full-featured bundle)

 ## Example usage
 ```js